 Mark B. Russell

-Mark is Head of the ESOP Group at Griffin Financial Group, an affiliated company of SES, where he works with investment banking clients and their principals providing merger and acquisition advisory services and private placements of debt and capital.
-Mark works extensively with business owners, evaluating their business and personal situations and assisting them in preparing for succession of or exit from their businesses.
-To accomplish this, he takes business owners through a process designed to help them identify their goals and objectives, then performs an exhaustive analysis of various alternatives (including management buyouts, ESOPs, recapitalizations, and minority or majority sales of the business) to ensure business owners have all of the information necessary to decide the best path to achieve their goals.
+Mark is head of the finance group at SES ESOP Strategies, a Stevens & Lee/Griffin Company, and a Senior Managing Director at Griffin Financial Group where he works with clients and their principals, providing M&A advisory services and private placements of debt and capital.
+He works extensively with business owners, evaluating their business and personal situations and assisting in preparing for succession of or exit from their businesses by performing an exhaustive analysis of alternatives (including management buyouts, ESOPs, recapitalizations, and minority or majority sales of the business) to ensure business owners have all of the information necessary to decide the best path to achieve their goals.
 Finally, he assists business owners in optimizing the strategies designed to achieve the desired outcome.

 As a non-practicing CPA and a lawyer, Mark’s background provides an important link between clients and their accountants and lawyers to creatively address accounting, tax and financial planning issues.